 - Dairy Cattle Paraders

 - Merino Fleece Judge

-- Merino Sheep, Meat Sheep Breeds and Merino Fleece Young Judges competitions are held at Agricultural/Show Society and State Final levels only.
-All local Winners are eligible to compete at the State Finals.
+Merino Sheep, Meat Sheep Breeds and Merino Fleece Young Judges competitions are held each year at an Agricultural Show at State Final level.
+All local winners and first time competitors are eligible to compete at these State Finals.

 The aim of these competitions is to develop the judging and parading skills of young people to ensure a selection of experienced judges for future Agricultural Shows.
 Competitors also improve their communication and presentation skills.